TN 91 (05-24)

 Example 3 - New wage estimate causes ineligibility

-NOTE: For all examples, record when the mother actually started working, the rate of pay, hours worked per pay, the pay date and the frequency of pay on a Report of Contact and lock it, or on an SSA-5002 in non-SSI Claims system cases.
+NOTE: For all examples, record when the parent actually started working, the rate of pay, hours worked per pay, the pay date and the frequency of pay on a Report of Contact and lock it, or on an SSA-5002 in non-SSI Claims system cases.

 Before decreasing a previously developed wage estimate, consider whether available evidence supports the current allegation that a wage earner’s wages decreased.
 If evidence to the contrary exists, contact the employer to verify the anticipated decrease.
 Document your determination on a Report of Contact and lock it, or on an SSA-5002 in non-SSI Claims system cases.